Agency Logo

 Back to Faq

 While many STD symptoms can be prevalent, symptoms may not show up for years or are so unnoticeable they go undetected.
-If you have had sexual relations with a partner, it is important to be tested for all STD.
+If you have had sexual relations with a partner, it is important to be tested for all STDs, even when you have no signs or symptoms.

 Back to Faq

-Condoms aren’t effective against all STD.
+Condoms aren’t effective against all STDs.
 For more info on condoms and STD, click HERE.

 Back to Faq